doriath/command-autocomplete-protocol/README.md

 # License

-Command Autocompletion Protocol and Server are available as Open Source Software, under the Apache 2.0 license.
+Command Autocomplete Protocol and Server are available as Open Source Software, under the Apache 2.0 license.
 See [LICENSE](LICENSE.md) for details about copyright and redistribution.